kairosart/Wreath/PIVOTING/Enumeration.md

 Before anything else though, it's sensible to check to see if there are any pieces of useful information stored on the target.

-- `arp -a` can be used to Windows or Linux to check the ARP cache of the machine -- this will show you any IP addresses of hosts that the target has interacted with recently.
+- `arp -a` can be used on Windows or Linux to check the ARP cache of the machine -- this will show you any IP addresses of hosts that the target has interacted with recently.
 - Equally, static mappings may be found in `/etc/hosts` on Linux, or `C:\Windows\System32\drivers\etc\hosts` on Windows.
 - `/etc/resolv.conf` on Linux may also identify any local DNS servers, which may be misconfigured to allow something like a DNS zone transfer attack (which is outwith the scope of this content, but worth looking into).
 	- On Windows the easiest way to check the DNS servers for an interface is with `ipconfig /all`.